Bruntaz/BinaryCodeTranslation/src/Jorvik5/README.md

 * Add FETCH, IFETCH, STORE and ISTORE instructions for Scratch Pad Memory
 * Add AND, OR, XOR and NOT instructions
 * Add carry flag and make its state consistent with that in PicoBlaze
-* Add ADDCY, SUBCY, BRCARRY, SBRCARRY
+* Add ADDCY, SUBCY, BRCARRY, SBRCARRY, CALLCARRY, CALLZERO